‘The Lobster’ Director Yorgos Lanthimos Talks Intentional Irony [LISTEN]

 Did you ask him to put on the weight?

 I did!
-We discussed it the first time we spoke, we met on Skype, and we didn’t have much to talk about because I don’t like discussing the screenplay too much so we just talked more about practical things.
-He asked me what I thought David looked like, I told him that I thought he would be slightly softer, someone who has lived a life for a long time with his wife and was comfortable.
-And he said, ‘Oh yeah I was thinking he could be very thin’ because he was trying to avoid putting on weight.
-I just thought that if he was extremely thin, that would make him feel much more miserable as a character and more depressive, in a way.
+We discussed it the first time we spoke.
+We met on Skype, and we didn’t have much to talk about.
+I don’t like discussing the screenplay too much so we talked more about practical things.
+He asked me what I thought David looked like.
+I told him that I thought he would be slightly softer, someone who has lived a long life with his wife and was comfortable.
+He said, ‘Oh yeah I was thinking he could be very thin’ because he was trying to avoid putting on weight.
+I just thought that if he was extremely thin, that would make him feel much more miserable as a character and more depressive.

-“I just thought that if he was extremely thin, that would make him feel much more miserable as a character and more depressive, in a way.”
+“I just thought that if he was extremely thin, that would make him feel much more miserable as a character and more depressive.”

 David initially turns down the proposition from the biscuit lady, even though he only has 45 days to find a mate.
 What does that say about his character?

 He wasn’t as desperate at that point but became more desperate later down the line.
-The he became so desperate he wasn’t playing by the rules anymore.
-What I’ve now realized about the film watching it after we made it is that he was very offended when Ben Whishaw’s character started lying to be with someone and I think that hurt him as a vulnerable and honest character.
+Then he became so desperate he wasn’t playing by the rules anymore.
+What I’ve now realized about the film, watching it after we made it, is that he was very offended when Ben Whishaw’s character started lying to be with someone.
+I think that hurt him as a vulnerable and honest character.
 But in the end, he resorts to that himself.

 “There were times you would distance yourself from the film and just be like, ‘What the hell are we doing?’
 We had camels walking around, crazy animals…”